-It’s a well known fact.
+It’s a fact.
 Biologists tell us that sharks can smell blood from 2-3 miles away.
 They follow their noses to the place where they sense it.
-They have an ‘attack mechanism’ to anything that is vulnerable.
+They have an ‘attack mechanism’ to anything that’s attacked.
 Blood acts as a trigger inside their brains.
-Occasionally dozens of sharks attack in a feeding frenzy that can be pretty horrific.
+Occasionally dozens of sharks attack in a feeding frenzy that’s pretty sad..

 There are many who bleed.
-Those with a mental illness, or confined to a wheelchair, or with Downs Syndrome.
-The developmentally disabled, the drunk, the addict, the divorced, the adulterer, the homosexual, and the poor, the ex-con are just several kinds of people that regularly get hurt in our churches.
+Those with a mental illness, or confined to a wheelchair, or with Downs Syndrome, they’re are the first that come to mind.
+They’re often the developmentally disabled, the drunk, the addict, the adulterer, the disabled, the homosexual, the poor, and the ex-con who are just several kinds of people that regularly get hurt in our churches.

 “God blesses those who are merciful,

 Matthew 5:7, NLT

 Mercy is what God extends to people who don’t deserve any.
 Failure to understand God’s deep penchant becomes the mercy that becomes the religious confusion that typically disturbs us.
 Keep in mind that the Prodigal’s older brother refused to party with the forgiven son.
 How terribly sad, and religiously confusing.
 I have to wonder, who really has been attacked by the enemy?

 In theory, we agree to Matthew 5.
 We find tremendous inspiration when this verse is read.
 But the noble feelings don’t always translate well into dedicated action.
 I’ve come to see that I must consciously press this into action.
 I must actively show mercy for the healing of others– and if anything to protect my own heart.